Aaronarch5/Angular-PID-Position-DC-Motor-Encoder-STM32F4/README.md

-# PID Position Controller Setup
+# STM32F4 PID DC Motor Position Controller

 This guide explains how to set up a PID position controller using an L298D module and a Pololu 25D DC motor with encoder, using C and STM32FCubeIDE.